Take your brand strategy in FMCG beyond guesswork, utilising a range of available datasets to increase shopper loyalty and boost profitability.

 - Obtaining daily transactional data from over 60 stores

 - Merging and analysing the data to create a customer centric view.

 This was done by identifying households and their ‘shopping basket’

 Using data analytics to generate critical marketing information about each household, including:

 This customer insight was delivered via a secure online dashboard and key management reports were provided.

-This shows the top segment of the base with regards to spend.
-The customers within this segment are more likely than the base to:
+The analysis identified the top segment of the retailer’s customer base in terms of spend and profitability.
+The customers within this segment were shown to be more likely than the base to:

 - Be high income earners

 - Be tertiary qualified